-- 8.1.1 Examinations shall be used to evaluate a candidate's knowledge, skill and ability in a valid and reliable fashion. - 8.1.2 Examinations shall be revised periodically to maintain their currency. - 8.1.3 Examinations shall be prepared by individuals who have sufficient knowledge, skill, ability and experience in the target forensic specialty. - 8.1.4 Examinations shall encompass the knowledge, skill and ability required for competent practice within the target forensic specialty. - 8.1.5 The methods used for scoring and grading examinations shall be methodologically sound. - 8.1.6 Reasonable accommodation shall be made for candidates with an identified disability. - 8.1.7 Examinations shall be administered in an area that provides the environmental and physical conditions, and security generally accepted as necessary for an examination (e.g. proctoring). - 8.1.8 Where the length and complexity of a competency examination is such that traditional proctoring is not practical, other reasonable steps shall be taken to protect the integrity of the examination. - 8.1.9 The certification body shall provide adequate security for examinations and examination questions.
-If it becomes apparent that integrity of the examination has been compromised, a different examination shall be offered. - 8.1.10 Candidates who fail an examination shall not be re-examined immediately.
-The certifying body shall specify a mandatory minimum waiting period between examinations. - 8.1.11 The certification body shall ensure that the decision on certification is made by individuals different from those who carried out the evaluation.
+- 8.1.1 Examinations shall be used to evaluate a candidate's knowledge, skill and ability in a valid and reliable fashion. - 8.1.2 Examinations shall be revised periodically to maintain their currency. - 8.1.3 Examinations shall be prepared by individuals who have sufficient knowledge, skill, ability and experience in the target forensic specialty. - 8.1.4 Examinations shall encompass the knowledge, skill and ability required for competent practice within the target forensic specialty. - 8.1.5 The methods used for scoring and grading examinations shall be methodologically sound. - 8.1.6 Reasonable accommodation shall be made for candidates with an identified disability. - 8.1.7 Examinations shall be administered in an area that provides the environmental and physical conditions, and security generally accepted as necessary for an examination (e.g. proctoring).

+8.1.8 Where the length and complexity of a competency examination is such that traditional proctoring is not practical, other reasonable steps shall be taken to protect the integrity of the examination and that the candidate was the person who took the practical examination.